Skip to content

 Learning about these migrations helps us protect these animals.
 It also shows us the big challenges they face due to climate change and losing their homes.

-Introduction to Wildlife Migration
+Wildlife Migration

 Wildlife migration is a key natural event where animals move seasonally to find food, breed, or escape harsh weather.